TheCrether/thecrether-web/README.md

 ### About

-This is my new website built with Angular and Nest.js Technology used to manage monorepo: nx
+This is my new website probably built with Angular and Nest.js or Fiber Technology used to manage monorepo: nx